dentonzh/Eggspress/README.md

 For example, you may wish to delete `welcome-to-eggspress.md`, a file you committed earlier, to prevent it from appearing on your site.

 To "hide" a file and prevent it from appearing on your site, you can set the frontmatter field `isVisible` for it to `false`.
+Note that hiding a file like this will only prevent it from appearing on other pages.
+Those with the direct link to the content will still be able to access it.

 You may also hide files by prefixing it with "#", which is the convention we use for files in `my_templates`.
-However, we do not recommend using this convention for content.
-The preferred method for hiding content is through `isVisible`.
+This convention should only be used with files that you do not intend to unhide.

 ## You're all set!
 A few reminders as you begin your next post: